BrianAronson/easyPSID/README.md

 After users have downloaded several waves of the PSID Packaged Data Family Files from https://simba.isr.umich.edu/, a common first use of the easyPSID package is to unzip each wave of the family files, convert them to .rds format, rename all longitudinal variables to consistent names across years, and save these resulting renamed datasets to .rds format with the following code (after amending for directory names).
 For example:

+    #Download several PSID from https://simba.isr.umich.edu/;
+    #The family files will typically have a naming structure
+    #like "fam1968.zip", "fam1969.zip", etc. and the individual
+    #cross section will be named something like "ind2015er.zip".
+    #Now edit the below directories as required and run the
+    #following in R:

     library(easyPSID)
     unzip_all_files(
         in_direc="C:/PSID/Zip Files",